 17 January 2020

-A people counting system provides tools to save money, gain valuable analytics & key performance indicators, improve the visitor experience and optimise operations.
+A people counting system provides tools to save money, gain valuable analytics, improve the visitor experience and optimise operations.

 Of all people counting methods, video-based people counting is the most accurate at over 98%.

 Retail Sensing systems not only measure footfall and count people, but manage queues, display occupancy, track shoppers around stores, show heat maps of most visited areas, log passenger numbers and provide marketing information.
 The technology provides the basis for many applications in retail, leisure and other sectors.